-FAQs about making a Florida Medical Power of Attorney
+What is a Florida Medical Power of Attorney?

 The person granting permission is known as the "principal," while the individuals or organizations gaining authority are called the "agents."
 Designed for Florida residents, our Power of Attorney for health care can be used in Miami-Dade County, Broward County, Palm Beach County, and in all other counties across the state.
 All Florida Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 This essential document will provide confirmation to medical providers and other parties that your chosen representative(s) can make choices for you when you are not able.

 When to use a Florida Medical Power of Attorney:

 - You want to legally let a certain person, or alternatives, make healthcare choices for you if you're unable to.

 - You'd like to make things easier for your family if you become incapacitated.

 .
 DESIGNATION OF HEALTH CARE SURROGATE.
 In the event that I, , have been determined to be incapacitated to provide informed consent for medical treatment and surgical and diagnostic procedures, I wish to designate as my Surrogate for health care decisions:

 .
 AUTHORITY OF SURROGATE.
 While I have decision-making capacity, my wishes are controlling and my physicians and health care providers must clearly communicate to me the treatment plan or any change to the treatment plan prior to its implementation.

 To the extent that I am capable of understanding, my health care surrogate shall keep me reasonably informed of all decisions that he or she has made on my behalf and matters concerning me.